eddie-a-salinas/Code-Samples-20201018/README.md

 *Keywords* : Java, MCMC (Markov-Chain Monte Carlo), MCMCMC(Metropolis-Coupled Markov-Chain Monte Carlo), Thermodynamic Integration, Bayes Factors, applied coalescent theory, trees & multiple mergers genealogies, phylogenetics

 COMET stands for COalescent with Multiple mergers Employing Thermodynamic integration.
 It is an *unpaid* project.
+COMET is a program for MCMC-based sampling of multiple mergers genealogies based on multiple mergers coalescent models.
+It can be used with different BETA settings for running chains at various heats so that marginal probabilities of models can be computed using thermodynamic integration.

 Learn more here : [http://eddie-salinas-com.s3-website-us-east-1.amazonaws.com/COMET/index.html](http://eddie-salinas-com.s3-website-us-east-1.amazonaws.com/COMET/index.html)